-Please explain Romans 8:28 in light of such disasters as the earthquake in Haiti and the quake/tsunami in Japan?
+Please explain Romans 8:28 in light of such disasters as the earthquakes in Haiti in 2010 and in Japan in 2011?

 “And we know that in all things God works for the good of those who love Him, who have been called according to His purpose.
 For those God foreknew He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brothers and sisters” (Rom.
 8:28-29NIV).

 Disasters are one of the characteristics of our sinful world.
 Our present suffering and future glory is the theme of Romans 8:18-30.
 In this passage believers are given three things to help us through times of suffering.
 They are truths that we should know (eido in Greek).
 First, “we know that the whole creation has been groaning as in the pains of childbirth right up to the present time …” (v.22-25).
-We are not the only ones suffering and it won’t last forever.
+Christians are not the only ones suffering and it won’t last forever.
 As “the whole creation” is suffering, Christians are affected as well as the rest of God’s creation.
-Our suffering ends either when we die and go to be with the Lord or when we are resurrected to receive new bodies.
+Our suffering ends either when we die and go to be with the Lord or when we are resurrected to receive new bodies (1 Cor.
+15:51-57; 2 Cor.
+5:1-10; 1 Th.
+4:15-18).
 Second, because “we do not know what we ought to pray for …”, the Holy Spirit prays for us (v.26-27).
 So, we can know that the Holy Spirit prays for us when we are going through difficult times.
 Third, “we know that in all things God works for the good of those who love Him …” (v.28-30).
-God’s purpose is that believers would be “conformed to the image of His Son” because they have been “called”, “justified” and will be “glorified” (v.29-30).
+God’s desire is that believers would be “conformed to the image of His Son” because they have been “called”, “justified” and will be “glorified” (v.29-30).
 So, Romans 8:28 is set in the context of things to help us through difficult times.

 - Believers have “been called according to His purpose”.
 God wants to make all believers like Jesus Christ; so they share His character.
 He wants their lives to be transformed (2 Cor.
 3:18).
-Everything that happens, whether they are good times or bad times, has this purpose.
+Everything that happens, whether good things or bad , has this purpose.
 This includes disasters, suffering and tragedy.

 - “In all things God works for the good of those who love Him”.
-What is “good” for us?
-Surely anything that is consistent with God’s purpose which is to transform our lives to be more like the Lord.
-“All things” would include all the circumstances of life.
-So this verse is saying that God uses the circumstances of life to achieve His purposes.
+What does “for the good” mean?
+Surely anything that is consistent with God’s purpose, which is to transform our lives to be more like our Lord’s.
+“All things” includes all the circumstances of life.
+So this verse is saying that God uses them to achieve His purposes.
 For example, although Joseph was treated harshly, he recognised that “God intended it for good” because it was used to save many lives, including the descendants of Abraham (Gen. 50:20).
 Also Hezekiah recognised that the anguish he went through during his serious illness “was good for me” (Isa.
-38:17NLT).
-In particular, it enabled him to praise God when he was restored back to health (Isa.
+38:17NLT) as it enabled him to praise God when his health was restored (Isa.
 38:18-20).

-So, how can good come out of disasters such as earthquakes and tsunamis that bring suffering and tragedy?
-We need to realise that Romans 8:28 is addressed to believers.
+How can good come out of disasters such as the recent earthquakes, tsunamis and tornadoes that resulted in so much suffering and tragedy?
+We need to realize that “the good” Romans 8:28 is addressed to believers.
 God permits suffering and uses it for our good, for the blessing of others, and for His glory.
-According to the writer of Hebrews, “No discipline seems pleasant at the time, but painful.
+The writer of Hebrews wrote, “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it” (Heb.
 12:11).
-Also, when Peter addressed the end times, which are characterised by disasters, he advised: keep praying, help the needy, and use our gifts to serve others (1 Pt.
+Also, when Peter addressed the end times, which are characterized by disasters, he advised us to keep praying, help the needy, and use our gifts to serve others (1 Pt.
 4:7-11).
-Disasters provide opportunities to help others, bring comfort and relief, and pray for them.
-So disasters provide opportunities for spiritual growth in developing our divine nature and becoming more Christ-like (Eph.4:22-24).
+Disasters provide opportunities for us to bring comfort and relief to those in need, and pray for them.
+Disasters provide opportunities for us to develop our divine nature by becoming more Christ-like (Eph.4:22-24).

 But what about death?
-Death is the worst thing that can happen to us and this ushers us into God’s presence, which is the best thing that can happen to us!
-Paul said “to die is gain” because it means going to be with Jesus Christ (Phil.
+Death is the worst thing that can happen to unbelievers; but it ushers believers into God’s presence, which is the best thing that can happen to us!
+Paul said “to die is gain” because it means going to be with Christ (Phil.
 1:21).

 So, Romans 8:28 says that God uses “all things” for our spiritual growth.
-When we apply this principle to disasters like earthquakes and tsunamis, it means that they can be used to make us more Christ-like.
+When we apply this principle to disasters like earthquakes, tsunamis and tornadoes we begin to realize that even they can be used to help us become more Christ-like.

 Written, April 2011